 We can probably all agree that plans are important.
 Being able to plan something ahead of time – and predict the outcome – requires an ability to look past “the now” and foresee complex situations and outcomes.
 It requires a vivid, but realistic imagination and the ability to define the most likely outcome – accurately.
 Your ability to plan is part of a cluster of brain functions known as the executive functions.

-Your brain draws from a multitude of functions when making a plan and executing it Memory
+Your brain draws from a multitude of functions when making a plan and executing it

-your Brain is dependent on memory to compare the current situations with past situations, experiences in general and your plan.
+Memory your Brain is dependent on memory to compare the current situations with past situations, experiences in general and your plan.
 The ability to relate the situation is paramount to determining the outcome of the plan you are trying to form.
 Naturally, not all situations are comparable to the past, but your brain will try to find similarities if possible.
-Working memory

-– The ability to focus on important things, select information and prioritize is paramount for making the right decision.
+Attention – The ability to focus on important things, select information and prioritize is paramount for making the right decision.
 Your brain contains a ton of information and tons more is exposed to it, every second.
 Choosing the right information to focus on, can mean the difference between success and failure.

 The quality of your life depends on planning

 Your ability to plan ahead is amazing when you really think about it.
 If you were not able plan, you would always do what feels right in the moment.
 Why go to work when you can sleep?
 Why study in school when you can hang out with friends or play?
 Why work out when you can be comfortable on the couch?
 The ability to assess when you should relax, when you should work, how to solve a problem etc. All involves planning, execution of your plans and evaluation of your plans.
 It does not matter what you do in life, a plan is required to do it.

 That being said – you naturally do not always analyze and evaluate a situation consciously in order to make the most optimal plan.
 However, when you run into a novel challenge or problem, your brain is forced to make a decision.
 If the problem, challenge or situation repeats itself your brain is likely to learn what the best solution is – and then your reaction becomes a more automated behavior.
 You do not think about it anymore – you just do it, because.

 The point is this; what begins as plans often ends as behavior, but your behavior is influenced by your plans, your goals and how driven you are at executing them.
 Situations can also change, being aware of this and changing your plans accordingly can have a huge effect on your life.

 Studies show that your ability to plan – and sticking to your plan – has far reaching consequences

 This study is based on the observation that children from a lower socioeconomic background are slower to learn math and reading.
 The finding: Planning skills proved to be one of the common denominators in preventing poor math and reading skills.
 Regardless of background and IQ, children with poor planning skills had a significant tendency to have more difficulty learning to do math and read which showed in the performance later on in the school system.
 Training a child’s planning skills from an early age could be part of the recipe for success in school and seems to be more important than background and IQ.

 Plan for your future and try to control your behavior

 The key take-away from this blog post is; that planning and the ability to execute your plans is a biological marvel, incredibly difficult – but also incredibly important!
 Your whole life depends on your ability to plan and control yourself – regardless of your IQ or background.
 As with all plans, practice makes perfect and training to analyze situations and executing them on a very basic level can help you plan and execute plans on a greater scale.